 In a study titled “Potential Clinical Benefits of CBD-Rich Cannabis Extracts Over Purified CBD in Treatment-Resistant Epilepsy,” the conclusion reads that, “There was a higher number of patients reporting improvement after using CBD-rich Cannabis extracts (318/447, 71%) than those treated with purified CBD (81/223, 36%), with valid statistical significance.”

 CBD-rich cannabis extract is a very different thing than CBD isolate.
 Cannabis has many components that range from other beneficial cannabinoids, including the still stigmatized THC.
 We haven’t even mentioned terpenes, which you also lose when choosing a pure CBD extract.
 Terpenes not only contribute to the flavor and aroma of the plant, but significantly engage in how the cannabinoids interact with our endocannabinoid system.

 Some zero-percent THC oils do have other non-psychoactive cannabinoids in them and are still able to be sold.
 The combinations likely make them more effective medications for any ailment, including anxiety, inflammation and depression, but there’s something about having a percentage of THC in there, pretty much no matter how small, to activate the rest of the potion.

 The real-deal CBD medicine is CBD-rich.
 Some CBD-rich medicine has a 1:1 ratio with THC, some has 30:1 CBD:THC, and though they work miracles, they aren’t without their side effects.
 CBD-rich marijuana can cause diarrhea in large medicinal doses and may make one very, very sleepy.
 But when it’s a matter of severe illness, you have to weigh the pros and cons.
-It’s worth noting cannabis medicine has far fewer side effects than the prescriptions they’re able to replace in states where at least a little THC is allowed.
+It’s worth noting cannabis medicine has far fewer side effects than the prescriptions they replace in states where at least a little THC is allowed.